artbrock/holochain_docs/App-Testing.md

 ```
 This allows you to set the gossip interval for your test, as well as a minimum duration that all the nodes should be kept running for the test to succeed, i.e. so other nodes that still have test pending can gossip with them.

-When you clone the [repo](https://github.com/metacurrency/holoSkel), you will see that it comes with our example chat app, and you will find a "backnforth" scenario with two roles defined: person1 & person2.
+In the chat application in the `examples` directory and you will find a [backnforth](https://github.com/metacurrency/holochain/tree/master/examples/chat/test/backnforth) scenario with two roles defined: person1 & person2.
 Check out these examples to see how things work.

 > TODO
-> Note, it might make sense to impelment both an automatic backnforth test generator, and also an asynchronous method of testing for the test message arrival (e.g. a message id)
+> Note, it might make sense to implement both an automatic backnforth test generator, and also an asynchronous method of testing for the test message arrival (e.g. a message id)